Joe Butler: The Lovin' Spoonful

-In 1967 Yanovsky would leave the band and was replaced by Jerry Yester, the group would record Everything Playing, which was the first to feature Yester and last to feature Sebastian.
-In 1968 Sebastian would leave the band, Butler became the lead vocalist for their last album, Revelation: Revolution '69.
-The album was recorded without Boone or Yester, instead various other musicians would play on the album.
-The album performed poorly and after the album the band would break up.
-During the time the band was split up Butler would go on to pursue an acting career.
+In 1967 Yanovsky left and was replaced by Jerry Yester.
+The same year, the group released Everything Playing, the first album to feature Yester and last to include Sebastian.
+Sebastian left the band in 1968, and Butler became lead vocalist for their final album, Revelation: Revolution '69.
+The album was recorded without Boone or Yester, instead featuring Butler and session musicians.
+The album performed poorly and after its release, Butler dissolved the Lovin' Spoonful and pursued an acting career.